shivakumar-617181/Docker/Docker Swarm Commands/README.md

 This Comand is used to scale the Replicas for respective Service.

 **docker node update <node-name> --label-add <key>=<value>**

 This Command is Used to Update/add the label for the Cluster.

+This Command is Used to Update/add the label for the Cluster.